 We respectfully request that wherever possible, appointments for medical and dental treatment are made outside of school hours or in the school holidays.
-If this is unavoidable and your child needs to leave school during the day, please write a note in their School Planner to advise us of this and/or send an email to firstname.lastname@example.org
+If this is unavoidable and your child needs to leave school during the day, please write a note to the school to advise us of this and/or send an email to email@example.com

 Students will need to sign out at the school office and they can then be collected from the School Reception.

 It is the law for parents to ensure that their child attends school regularly.
 The law has recently provided local authorities with the power to serve parents with a Fixed Penalty Notice if a child has ten or more unauthorised absences (i.e. 5 days) in one term.